 This is by far the most frequently asked-for recipe in my repertoire – how to make dill-garlic pickles, without vinegar.
-Naturally fermented (aka cultured) pickles produces the most delicious sour pickle that is full of naturally occurring “friendly” bacteria.
+Naturally fermented (aka cultured) pickles produce the most delicious sour flavour that is full of naturally occurring good bacteria.
 The pickles float in a cloudy brine that is delicious, and many are known to drink this brine for the flavour and beneficial bacteria.

 The following recipe is directly from my European grandfather.
 I remember visiting my grandparents house during harvest season, my most favourite time of year.
 Their cold storage pungent with the smell of brine wafting from giant earthenware crocks – that were almost as big and tall as my ten year old self.
 Opening the heavy stone lid and reaching in for those super-sour-garickly pickles is one of my favourite childhood memories.

 Find a local source of pickling cucumbers that still have a nice hard crunch to them.
-If you buy soft cucumbers or tough skinned cucumbers, you might end up with sub-par pickles.
+If you buy soft cucumbers or tough skinned cucumbers, you might end up with bitter and soft pickles.
 This is very important.
 I always search for just-harvested cucumbers that are very crunchy.

-Immediately wash the cukes in freezing water AND if they were not harvested that day let them soak in a freezing cold bath to crisp and freshen them up as pictured above.
+Immediately wash the cukes in very cold water.
+If they were not harvested that day let them soak in a very cold bath to crisp up as I’m doing pictured above.
 Be sure to de-bud the ends of the stalk.

 Wash your crock (or wide-mouth glass jars or other non-porous container) really well.
-I use boiled water off the kettle to wash to ensure everything is fairly sterilized.
-I do not want unwanted bacteria in my pickles, this introduces potential moulds.
-Then, add the following herbs to the bottom of the crock:
+I use boiled water off the kettle to wash to ensure everything is sterilized.
+I do not want unwanted bacteria in my pickles, this introduces potential moulds causing the batch to go off.
+Once your container is washed and the cukes are ready, add the following herbs to the bottom of the crock:

 – 1 grape leaf (grape leaves are rich in tannins that inhibit an enzyme in the cukes from going soft)

 – peeled, whole garlic cloves, as many as you want!
-I use 1 -2 whole bulbs
+I use 1 -2 whole bulbs, peeled, separated

 – fresh dill weed and some dill seeds fresh or dried